IntruveNetwork/.github/profile/README.md

 ![Intruve Network Logo](https://avatars.githubusercontent.com/u/87587579?s=200&v=4)

 **Intruve Network** is a brand new Minecraft Server Network committed to delivering a top-tier gaming experience.
-Dive into a world of innovation featuring original games like Bed Wars, Shuffle, and more!
+Dive into a world of innovation featuring original games like Bed Wars, Shuffle, Jump Masters, and more!
 Join us on this adventure and be part of the Intruve community.

 ## Table of Contents
 - [Features](#features)